mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 Once you start playing with LLMs, you quickly realize that not all models respond equally well, or at all, to prompts.
 For example, practitioners often know, and literature ([Sannigrahi et. al., 2024](https://arxiv.org/abs/2406.06729)) has shown, that OpenAI's now deprecated `babbage-002` model wasn't helpful for many tasks, regardless of the cleverness of your prompt.
 This happens mainly because the model had not gone through an instruction tuning phase.
 Given the near-universal impact IT has had on LLMs, I decided to pop under the hood of how it works, and fine-tune a model on instruction data myself.
-In this post, I show the code to fine-tune

 ## Programming instruction tuning from scratch
 Lucky for me, [Sebastian Raschka](https://sebastianraschka.com) has been putting out incredible teaching content to lay out all the gory details of building LLMs.
 I learnt all of the things in this post by following along [Chapter 7](https://github.com/rasbt/LLMs-from-scratch/tree/main/ch07) of his new book, [Build a Large Language Model (From Scratch)](https://www.manning.com/books/build-a-large-language-model-from-scratch).